 F. In order to allow the committee ample time to read and consider each application, a cut-off date must be set for receiving applications.

 G. All applications must be received by the committee chairperson no later than six weeks prior to the first day of the Board Meeting or National Conference.
-This year the deadline is July 1, 2013.
+The deadline for 2015 nominations was July 1, 2015.

 H. After each committee member receives a copy of all properly submitted applications, the committee members will then advise the chairperson of his or her choice for the Fraternal Order of Police Member of the Year Award.